jordantseng/youtube-clone/README.md

 ## Features
 - Get the latest 100 popular videos while the app first initiated
+- Show 12 popular videos per page on Home page
 - Search videos and show the first 12 videos (in JSON format at this point)
-- Show 12 videos per page
 - Pagination
 - Routing
 - Pause the video and show the advertisement